ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/01-terminology.md

 amount by which the input records are "out of order" can all greatly affect the relative running times for sorting algorithms.

-When analyzing sorting algorithms, it is traditional to measure the cost by *counting the number of comparisons* made between keys.
+When analysing sorting algorithms, it is traditional to measure the cost by *counting the number of comparisons* made between keys.
 This measure is usually closely related to the actual running time for the algorithm and has the advantage of being machine and data-type independent.
 However,